espisesh-hacks/northhacking2023-penguin/README.md

 ## License

 This project is licensed under the GNU AGPL License.
-See the [LICENSE](LICENSE) file for more decltails.
+See the [LICENSE](LICENSE) file for more decltails..